 Contents of the course: Over the Counter or Non Prescription Drugs.
 Pharmaceutical dosage forms.
 Introduction, basic principals of Self Care and Nonprescription Pharmacotherapy.
 Criteria of choice.
 Non Prescription Drugs in Greece and in the European Community.
 Characterization of drugs as OTC.
 The pharmacists role in self care and Non Prescription Pharmacotherapy.
 Patient assessment and consultation.
 OTC drugs for dermatologic disorders.
 Anatomy and physiology of the skin.
 External use pharmaceutical forms for the treatment of atopic dermatitis, acne. fungal skin infections , contact dermatitis, psoriasis, dry skin therapy.
 Pain and fever disorders.
-Non prescription analgesics, drugs for the treatment of fever, anti- inflammatory drugs.
-Non Prescription Drugs for the treatment of minor burns and sunburns.
+Non prescription analgesics, drugs for the treatment of minor burns and sunburns.
 OTC for diabetes mellitus.OTC for ophthalmic disorders.
 Gastrointestinal disorders (antacids, laxatives, antidiarrheal agents, antiemetic drugs).
 Alternative medicine.